 Speaking of brakes, make sure to take the pressure off of your parking pin and linkage by utilizing the parking brake.
 Especially if you park on an incline, this helps ease the pressure off of the transmission.

-Change the vehicle transmission filter regularly.
+Change the filter regularly.

 Some cars, usually older models, have a transmission filter that needs to be changed from time to time.
 If your car has one, it should be changed every time you get your transmission fluid changed.